antononcube/RakuForPrediction-blog/Articles/Latent-Semantic-Analysis-in-Raku.md

 A big part of the motivation to make the Python package ["RandomMandala"](https://pypi.org/project/RandomMandala), [AAp4], was to make easier the LSA package comparison.
-Mathematica and R have fairly streamlined connections to Python, hence it is easier to propagate (image) data generated in Python into those systems.
+Wolfram Language (aka Mathematica) and R have fairly streamlined connections to Python, hence it is easier to propagate (image) data generated in Python into those systems.

 ------